UoB-COMSM0110/2024-group-15/README.md

 <h3 id = "5">User Stories</h3>

 >"As a player, I want to have personalised choices at the start of the game so that I can choose the game's difficulty based on my preferences."
->"As a player, I want to gain resources through some special behaviours in the game, and these resources can be able to trade for special skills, so it is bit more fun."
+>"As a player, I want to gain resources through some special behaviours in the game, and these resources can be able to trade for special skills, so it is a bit more fun."
 >"As a player, I want to know the force and the direction of my arrow, so I need a sign to acknowledge that."
 >"As a second player, I want to be able to play the game with my friends, so that I can have fun with two players other than play against the computer."
 >"As a player, I want to have cases or tutorial examples telling me some of special designs of the game."